 - You will then be sent to the Middlesex County Auxiliary Police Academy for training

 All recruits will undergo 16 weeks (4 months) of training at the Middlesex County Auxiliary Police Academy in Edison, NJ.

 The academy is run once a year and begins in mid March and ends in late June.

-Classes run every Tuesday and Thursday from 7pm - 10pm as well as every other Saturday from 8am-4pm.
-Attendance is mandatory for graduation.
+Classes run every Tuesday and Thursday from 7pm - 10pm as well as a few select Wednesday night and Saturday classes from 8am-4pm.
+Attendance is mandatory.